 In Her Spare Time

 Nicole’s most important title is “Mom” to her two young children.
-She and her husband have been married since 2005.
-In her spare time, Nicole enjoys traveling, practicing yoga and reading.
-Most recently, she and her young daughter just completed their first 5K race.
+In her spare time, she enjoys traveling, spinning, yoga and reading.